juanfonsecasolis/juanfonsecasolis.github.io/README.md

 Welcome to my portfolio.
 At this site, you can get information about the content I've written.

 ## Interests
+I love applied mathematics.
+I like to use models to represent real life phenomena and to facilitate decision making.
+Decomposing a signal, interpolating, filtering or making predictions, that for me is like doing magic.
+It also sad to me to see how little the industry uses all the math a student learns throughout their career.
+Having some training in computer science, quality control and digital audio signal processing, I would like to change that.

+## Areas of research
 Mathematical models for software quality control, objective assessment of speech and audio quality, mathematical signal processing, digital audio processing, pattern recognition, and healthcare wearables.

 ## Posts